A Curse So Dark and Lonely: Characters

 Harper: A 17-year-old girl from Washington D.C. with Cerebral Palsy.
-Her father abandoned their family, her mother is dying from cancer, and her older brother, Jake, is trying to pay off their father's debts to a lone shark.
+Her father abandoned their family, her mother is dying from cancer, and her older brother, Jake, is trying to pay off their father's debts to a loan shark.
 She plays the role of Princess Harper of Disi, a made up kingdom, during her time in Emberfall.

 Prince Rhen: The Crown Prince of Emberfall.
 He has been cursed by Lilith to repeat the season and turn into a bloodthirsty monster at the end of it if he cannot find a girl to fall in love with him.
 As the last remaining member of the royal family, it is his duty to reaffirm to the people of Emberfall that their monarchs are still looking out for them and secure his borders from foreign threats.

 Commander Grey: The last remaining remember of the Royal Guard.
 He swore loyalty to Prince Rhen and is the only one by his side through the curse, repeating the season with him.
 Lilith gave him the power to cross between worlds, but only at the beginning of the season to find a new girl to try to break the curse.

 Lilith: The last enchantress left in Emberfall after the king, Rhen's father, banished them from the kingdom.
 She is a jilted ex-lover of Rhen's and put the curse on him to teach him a lesson.
 Throughout the repeating seasons, she shows up to torture him and Grey with her magic.

 Freya: Saved by Harper, Rhen, and Grey when her home was burned by invaders, leaving herself and her children homeless.
 She later becomes Harper's lady in waiting.

 Zo: Apprentice to the Master of Song for Silvermoon.
 She ends up joining the Royal Guard.
 When assigned to protect Harper, the two become friends.

 Jake: Harper's brother, who often has to harm people or commit other crimes at the behest of the lone shark his family in indebted to.
 With Harper gone, he is taking care of their sick mother alone while trying not to drag his boyfriend, Noah, into his family's trouble.
 He believes his sister to be dead until her surprise return, and plays the role of Crown Prince of Disi while in Emberfall.

 Noah: Jake's boyfriend and a resident doctor at a hospital.
 When accidentally transported to Emberfall, he becomes their version of a healer and runs the infirmary caring for those injured by Syhl Shallow's attempted invasion.

 Karis Luran: The Queen of Syhl Shallow, a neighboring kingdom.
 The long absence of the royal family has allowed her to encroach on Emberfall's borders, eventually building up to a full-scale invasion.